liupeirong/MLOpsManufacturing/docs/local-development.md

 You could still debug code that has remote dependency as [documented for that sample](../samples/image-classification-tensorflow#running-locally).
 However, if the code doesn't fully support local run, it will run into errors that don't happen in remote run.

 # Scenario 2: Run AML experiment locally to train models with Azure ML SDK - Offline Run
 Azure ML supports [local compute target for both training and inferencing](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-attach-compute-targets#local).
-Here is [an example](https://github.com/Azure/MachineLearningNotebooks/blob/master/how-to-use-azureml/training/train-on-local/train.py) to train a scikit-learn model locally using Azure ML SDK.
+Here is [an example](https://github.com/Azure/MachineLearningNotebooks/blob/master/how-to-use-azureml/training/train-on-local) to train a scikit-learn model locally using Azure ML SDK.
 Most of the code remain common for both local and remote training.
 However, local runs have limitations, for example:
 1. can't run AML pipelines locally
 2. can't mount AML Datastore or Datasets locally
 3. local run doesn't have context such as a parent or child

 # Scenario 3: Trigger AML experiment or pipeline runs in a remote cluster from local machine
 You can trigger an AML experiment to run remotely from a local machine, or you can trigger an AML pipeline which only runs in AML compute cluster.
+In this case, the training code runs in the remote cluster, but you can still debug the code before submitting the run and after it returns.
 For example, to publish the data preprocessing pipeline in the `image-classification-tensorflow` sample:
 1. In a terminal, activate the Conda environment and go to the root directory of the sample
 2. Ensure the variables for AML are set correctly in your local `.env`
 3. Place a breakpoint in [build_data_processing_pipeline.py](../samples/image-classification-tensorflow/ml_service/pipelines/build_data_processing_pipeline.py), run